Workiva/w_module/README.md

 });
 ```

-In order to automatically clean up subscriptions if the module is disposed, you can make use of `listenToStream` instead of the buit-in `listen`.
+In order to automatically clean up subscriptions if the module is disposed, you can make use of `listenToStream` instead of the built-in `listen`.
 See [the section on disposal](#disposal) for more details.

 ```dart